schultzm/havic/paper.md

 # Introduction

 Hepatitis A is a viral liver disease associated with high morbidity.
-Though the mortality rate is low, infections are costly and painful oftentimes requiring hospitalisation in the acute phase of infection.
+Though the mortality rate is low, infections are costly and painful oftentimes resulting in hospitalisation during the acute phase of infection.
 Tens of millions of people are infected with Hepatitis A Virus (HAV) each year [@RN406].

 The virus is transmitted via the faecal-oral pathway, either directly from person-to-person or through contaminated food and water [@RN398].
 HAV has its highest prevalence in low-income countries; however, sporadic outbreaks also occur in high-income countries [@RN406].
+Molecular epidemiology of virus outbreak strains using DNA sequencing and phylogenomics is essential for public health interventions aimed at attenuating outbreaks.

 HAV is a non-enveloped Hepatovirus in the family Picornaviridae.
 The genome is a positive-sense single-stranded ribonucleic acid (RNA) approximately 7.5 kilobases (kb) in length [@RN375].
 Genetic diversity of HAV is well characterised, with one serotype and seven genotypes (I-VII); of the latter, four (I, II, III and VII) infect humans, and these can be further divided into six subtypes (IA, IB, II, IIIA, IIIB, VII) [@RN404, @RN403].

-Molecular epidemiology of virus outbreak strains using DNA sequencing and phylogenomics is essential for public health interventions aimed at attenuating outbreaks.

-# Statement of need

 The gold standard HAV genotyping protocol [@RN316] recommends sequencing of a short 460 nucleotide (nt) amplicon spanning the junction of the VP1 and P2A regions.
-Sequencing is typically performed using the Sanger method with a consensus sequence of the target inferred from a stack of one or more sequences.
+Sequencing is typically performed using the Sanger method with a consensus target sequence inferred from a stack of one or more sub-sequences.
 The consensus sequence may not always co-locate with the target region and some nucleotides may be missing, called ambiguously or low quality.

+Variation in laboratory methods

+# Statement of need

 The alignment of partial HAV genome sequences with the ultimate aim of detecting outbreak clusters is often troublesome.
 Frame-shift mutations, incorrect orientation to the reference, and difficulty locating the true open reading frame means molecular epidemiology of HAV has hitherto been performed using the closed-source HAVNET genotyping service, NCBI BLAST [@RN172] on a case-by-case basis.
 There is a need for tools that allow open-source, high-throughput, objective identification of outbreak infection clusters.